There are a lot of benefits to having a well, but one of the downsides is that you can be dealing with contaminants like arsenic.

-Minimal acceptable limits of arsenic in drinking water
+Minimal acceptable levels of arsenic in drinking water

 Even at low levels arsenic is toxic and a known carcinogen.
 The lowest acceptable level in drinking water set by the EPA is 10 micrograms per liter of water.
 That translates into about 38 micrograms per gallon of water.
 It may also be described as being 10 parts per billion as being safe to drink.

 The trick then is finding a test that can detect accurately how much is in the water that you’re drinking.